SapitoSucio/froggo-guides/docs/script_commands.md

 \***axtoi**("**<string\>**")
 \***strtol**("**<string\>**", base)

-These commands are used to convert strings to numbers. 'atoi' will interpret given string as a decimal number (base 10), while 'axtoi' interprets strings as hexadecimal numbers (base 16). 'strtol' lets the user specify a base (valid range is between 2 and 36 inclusive, or the special value0, which means auto-detection).
+These commands are used to convert strings to numbers. `atoi` will interpret given string as a decimal number (base 10), while `axtoi` interprets strings as hexadecimal numbers (base 16). `strtol` lets the user specify a base (valid range is between 2 and 36 inclusive, or the special value0, which means auto-detection).

-The 'atoi' and 'strtol' functions conform to the C functions with the same names, and 'axtoi' is the same as strtol, with a base of 16.
+The `atoi` and `strtol` functions conform to the C functions with the same names, and `axtoi` is the same as strtol, with a base of 16.
 Results are clamped to signed 32 bit int range (`INT_MIN` ~ `INT_MAX`).

 #### Examples: